 No matter your type of debt – student loans, credit cards, medical bills, etc – it’s important to focus on both paying it down and not creating more debt.

 Like other sources of stress, financial stress affects everyone differently.
 Out of control debt can interfere with quality of life by taking a toll on health or relationships – leading to even more stress!

 One way to help ease some of this is by setting aside at least a few dollars in an emergency fund.
 Doing this can turn what would be a stressful money situation, into an inconvenience that is easier to handle.

 By definition, an emergency is a sudden and unexpected event that requires immediate attention.
 It can be many things – a car repair, home repair, a dental cavity you need filled…whatever.
 Never knowing when one will happen, it’s important to have a plan – because an emergency will happen to all of us at some point.

 Imagine having zero dollars in emergency savings because there’s a loan you’re trying to pay off as quickly as possible.
 Then an emergency happens.
 To fix the problem, you charge the expenses to your credit card.
 The next month you have to decide if you should begin to carry a credit card balance or maybe miss a loan payment.
 This can be a pretty vicious debt cycle!

 Plan How to Save for Your Emergency Fund

 Figure out a plan that works best with your lifestyle.
 I like to do a mix of using different ways to save money and generate extra income.
-For ideas, take a look at my Pinterest board on ideas for how to generate a little extra income .
+For inspiration, take a look at my Pinterest board on ideas for how to generate a little extra income .